 T. cruzi infection is primarily a zoonosis transmitted to a range of wild and domestic mammals by blood-sucking triatomine bugs.
 Sylvatic, peridomiciliary, and intradomiciliary vectorial cycles sometimes overlap.
 Over a large geographic area in the Americas (from northern Argentina to the southern United States), most human infections are intradomiciliary, arising from a triatomine bite during nighttime sleep.
 Feces released by triatomines during a blood meal contain the infective metacyclic form of T. cruzi that enters the human body through cutaneous breaks, mucosae, or conjunctivae.
 Despite recent laboratory research showing the potential for transmission by bedbugs, there is no evidence that bedbugs actually transmit T. cruzi to humans.

 Other modes of transmission can cause infection in both endemic and nonendemic regions.
 T. cruzi can be transmitted congenitally from mother to newborn, by transfusion of blood products, by tissue or organ transplantation, or by ingestion of contaminated food or drink.
 Congenital infection occurs in 1–10% of newborns of infected mothers.
 The risk of infection from contaminated blood products is low (1.7% overall, 13% for platelet recipients, and close to 0 for recipients of red blood cells and plasma).
-Transmission by infected organ and tissue transplants mostly ...
+Transmission by ...